 All hours worked over an average of 38 ordinary hours per week, will be deemed to be additional hours.
 All hours worked by part-time employees beyond their guaranteed minimum number of hours will be treated as additional hours for the purpose of this subclause.
-From time to time, employees may be required to work a reasonable amount of additional hours.
+From time to time, full time employees may be required to work a reasonable amount of additional hours.
+Part time employees may be asked, but not required, to work a reasonable number of additional hours.
 All additional hours worked will be paid in accordance with this Agreement.